Test-Optional Colleges Not Requiring SAT or ACT Scores

 • Standardized tests don’t necessarily predict college success: Some data show that GPAs predict college success better than exam scores.
 For example, high school GPAs have been shown to be five times stronger than ACT scores at predicting college graduation rates.

 • Test-optional policies may help increase racial, ethnic, and socioeconomic diversity: Analysis by Insider Higher Ed shows that Asian American and white students have average SAT scores above 1100, while students from all other racial groups have average scores below 1000.
-Income may also influence student performance and their ability to retake tests to improve their scores.
+Income may also influence student performance and learners’ ability to retake tests to improve their scores.